mikyrenato/3rd_Project_Quiz_Game/README.md

 ### Technology Used:

--   [Git:](https://git-scm.com/) used for version control, updated changes and commited changes and this in turn updated in Heroku
+-   [Git:](https://git-scm.com/) used for version control, updated changes and committed changes and this in turn updated in Heroku
--   [GitHub:](https://github.com/) is the respository for all the git pushes.
+-   [GitHub:](https://github.com/) is the repository for all the git pushes.
 -   [Gitpod](https://gitpod.io/) was the IDE Editor
 -   Tabulate library: tabulate is a module that allows you to display table data beautifully
 -   [Heroku:](https://heroku.com) used to deploy the application.

 ----
 ## Testing
-I tested my project on PEP8 as suggested in the course and by my mentor, I was really surprised to see the amount of errors I was getting, luckily I was able to fix most of them:
+I tested my project on PEP8 as suggested in the course and by my mentor, I was really surprised to see the amount of errors I was getting, luckily, I was able to fix all of them:
 ![](views/pep8.PNG)
 ![](views/pep82.PNG)
 ![](views/pep83.PNG)